igraph/igraph/CONTRIBUTING.md

 * Then look for the file you want to modify.
 C sources and docs are in `src`.
   Python sources and docs are in `interfaces/python`.
 R sources and docs are in `interfaces/R`.
-* Clique on the edit symbol (pen) on the upper right corner of the file view.
+* Click on the edit symbol (pen) on the upper right corner of the file view.
 * Make your edits.
 * Write a short commit message, less than 65 characters.
 E.g.
   "Fix C docs typo" or "Fix degree bug for loops".
 If needed, elaborate